radarbot-team/radarbot-team-best-pratices/backend/event-driven/README.md

 ### 2.1.
 Overview

 Once you have designed a microservice architecture with each service with its own database and the system has a bus as a connector between the services for decoupling, some bussines transactions, however, span multiple services, so you need a mechanism to ensure consistency of the data between the services.
 With this scenario, event-driven patterns can help you.

+Of course, it is possible to have an event-driven monolith, in fact it is a good practice.

 ### 2.2.
 Patterns